 Without the element of maturity, a couple can get all messed up just because they lose themselves in a relationship.
 They can become jealous, dependent, resentful and distant.
 All of which can erode the reason the couple became a couple in the first place.

 The ability to tell each other thoughts, feelings and wants is so important to a relationship.
 Good, open, and honest communication is like oil to a car.
 Without oil in the car, internal parts will burn up and the car will be ready for the scrap pile.
 Communication is important!

 There are no mind readers.
 For a relationship to grow and prosper, likes, dislikes, desires, hopes, dreams and problems need to be said.
+Problems in the bedroom, for example, are not going to sort themselves out.
+They are only going to get worse if they are not communicated.
+You are both on the same team so act like it.
+Watch some arab sex to give you some ideas as to how you can approach sex from a fresh perspective.
+Because if you don’t you will be restricting the kind of communication you will both feel you can have.
 If a couple’s communication is restricted, the relationship is destined for major problems down the road.
 We take cars for oil changes to keep them going strong, why not seek a professional’s assistance to change our communication patterns in order to keep the relationship in tip top shape just like our automobiles?

 THE ABILITY TO CHANGE

 The ability to compromise refers to an individual’s willingness and proficiency at finding the middle ground.
 Being able to compromise is a sign of maturity.
 It is also needed in any relationship.
 If one person always gets his/her way, the other person is bound to feel dominated, and resentful.
 These negative feelings can rip the heart right out of any relationship.
 Finding the happy middle can provide the best of both worlds… giving and receiving.
 Sharing the last dish of ice cream with a friend is always better than eating it all alone, isn’t it?